George Burns: Early life

 His father was a substitute cantor at the local synagogue but usually worked as a coat presser.
 During the influenza epidemic of 1903, Lippe Birnbaum contracted the flu and died at the age of 47.
 Burns, called Nattie or Nate at the time, went to work to help support the family, shining shoes, running errands and selling newspapers.

-When he got a job as a syrup maker in a local candy shop at age seven, Burns was "discovered", as he recalled long after:
+When he got a job as a syrup maker in a local candy shop at age seven, Burns was "discovered", as he later recalled:

-One of the Burns brothers' first regular gigs was operating the curtains at the vaudeville and nickelodeon theatre of Frank Seiden, father of Joseph Seiden, who would later become a Yiddish film producer.
+One of the Burns brothers' first regular gigs was operating the curtains at the vaudeville and nickelodeon theatre of Frank Seiden, father of Joseph Seiden, who later became a Yiddish film producer.
 Burns started smoking cigars when he was 14.

-Burns was drafted into the United States Army when the U.S. entered World War I in 1917, but he failed the physical examination because he was extremely nearsighted.
+Burns was drafted into the United States Army when the U.S. entered World War I in 1917, but failed the physical examination because he was extremely nearsighted.
 To hide his Jewish heritage, he adopted the stage name by which he would be known for the rest of his life.
-He later claimed that he selected the name of George Burns because there were two active star professional baseball players with the name (George H. Burns and George J. Burns, unrelated), each of whom would accumulate more than 2,000 hits and hold some major-league records.
-Burns also was reported to have taken George from his brother Izzy (who had first adopted the name because he hated his own) and Burns from the Burns Brothers Coal Company, from whose trucks he would steal coal as a youth.
+He later claimed that he selected the name George Burns because there were two active star professional baseball players with the name (George H. Burns and George J. Burns, unrelated), each of whom accumulated more than 2,000 hits and held some major-league records.
+Burns also was reported to have taken "George" from his brother Izzy (who had first adopted the name because he hated his own) and "Burns" from the Burns Brothers Coal Company, from whose trucks he stole coal as a youth.

 His first wife was Hannah Siegel (stage name Hermosa Jose), one of his dance partners.
-The marriage lasted 26 weeks and only occurred because Siegel's family would not permit her to tour with Burns unless they were married.
+The marriage lasted 26 weeks and occurred only because Siegel's family would not permit her to tour with Burns unless they were married.
 They divorced at the end of the tour.

-Burns normally partnered with a girl, sometimes in an adagio dance routine, sometimes in comic patter.
+Burns normally partnered with a woman, sometimes in an adagio dance routine, sometimes in comic patter.
 Though he had an apparent flair for comedy, he never quite clicked with any of his partners until he met Gracie Allen, a young Irish Catholic woman, in 1923.
-"And all of a sudden," he said in later years, "the audience realized I had a talent.
+"All of a sudden", he later said, "the audience realized I had a talent.
 They were right.
 I did have a talent—and I was married to her for 38 years."
 Burns wed Allen in 1926.